C3LX/training/source/sections/self-study-and-quiz/physical-security.md

 ## Security

-This set of questions will help you guage your understanding of the physical security requirements under HIPAA and the Catalyze policies in place to meet them.
+This set of questions will help you guage your understanding of the physical security requirements under HIPAA and the C3LX policies in place to meet them.

 ---